chrmoritz/Troxel/README.md

 Troxel [![Build Status](https://travis-ci.org/chrmoritz/Troxel.svg?branch=master)](https://travis-ci.org/chrmoritz/Troxel)
 ======

 Troxel is a WebGL-based HTML5-WebApp for viewing and editing voxel models with some additional support for [Trove](http://www.trionworlds.com/trove/) specific features.
 Visit [chrmoritz.github.io/Troxel/](http://chrmoritz.github.io/Troxel/) to try it out!
+You can embed Troxel in your own website too with [libTroxel](#libTroxel).

 ## Features ##
 * Supported file formats for both import and export